Okteto Registry - A container registry for your dev images

 Every image you push into Okteto Registry is private.
 It will only be accessible by you, or by applications deployed in your Okteto Cloud namespaces.

 We are launching Okteto Registry today.
 Follow the steps in our documentation to get started.
-Try it out, report bugs or send suggestions in our public issue tracker, and follow us on twitter to get tips and tricks!
+Try it out, report bugs or send suggestions to us at email@example.com, and follow us on twitter to get tips and tricks!